Posted on | July 15, 2016 | Comments Off on IMPORTANT ANNOUNCEMENT: We’re changing direction folks…

 We simply can’t conceive of what the limits of this new technology might be, …because we have no equivalent in our history to compare it to!

-The one thing I can tell you is that from this moment forward, there is very little existing encryption technology on this planet (that I currently know of) that can be thought of as truly secure.
+The one thing I can tell you is that from this moment forward, there is very little existing encryption technology on this planet (that I currently know of) that can be thought of as truly secure over the medium term.

-Whatever happens from here on in, technology and its application is going to become unrecognizable…. and things are going to change at an unprecedented pace.
+Whatever happens from here on in, technology and its application is slowly (or not-so-slowly) going to become unrecognizable; life is going to start changing in nigh-unprecedented ways.

 Posted on | November 19, 2015 | Comments Off on Quantum Computing and Cloud Storage: those clouds are starting to look ominous…